cloudera-labs/envelope/README.md

 ##### Running an Envelope pipeline

-On a CDH5.5 or higher cluster you can run Envelope by submitting it to Spark with the properties file for your pipeline:
+You can run Envelope by submitting it to Spark with the properties file for your pipeline:

     spark-submit envelope-0.1.0.jar yourpipeline.properties